dnyanda10/ETL-Pipeline-Building-Project/README.md

  Build a robust, scalable, and automated ETL pipeline to:

 1. Extract data from the Spotify API.
 2. Store and transform the data using AWS Lambda.
+3. Adding trigger to run the extraction automatically
+4. Building Analytics Tables on data files using Glue and Athena
-3. Load the final dataset into Snowflake using Snowpipe.
+5. Load the final dataset into Snowflake using Snowpipe.
-4. Enable insights and reporting using tools like Power BI.
+6. Enable insights and reporting using tools like Power BI.
-5. Maintain full automation and serverless architecture.
+7. Maintain full automation and serverless architecture.

 ## Architecture Overview